hyun11732/Clustering/README.md

 There are various versions in K-Mean algorithm like K-Median, K-Mode.
 These algorithms just change a decision making of choosing a new centroid from mean to others.
 They may perform better or not.
 It depends on the dataset.

 However, we should know about K-mean++ and k-Medoids.
 K-mean ++ selects the point that is farthest from the current centroids.
 K-Medoids selects a new random medoid to compare with the current M. K-Medoids is much slower than K-Mean and other methods but it is not sensitive to outliers and well describes data points.
-K-mean++ algorithm converges fater than K-Mean.
+K-mean++ algorithm converges fater than K-Mean but needs more computation when we choose initial K-centroid points.